RobsonCarra/vertuoguide/README.md

 vertuoguide
 ===
 This project aims to implement Android best practices.
-As this is an approach for beginners, the evolution will be gradual.

 The project theme is a catalog for the new Nespresso machine, Vertuo Next.
 The intention is to help organize inventory and understand the peculiarities of each coffee.